John Legere

 John Legere (born June 4, 1958) is an American businessman, former chief executive officer (CEO) and president of T-Mobile US.
-He previously worked for AT&T, Dell, Global Crossing.
+He previously worked for AT&T, Dell, and Global Crossing.
 He resigned as CEO following the approval of the merger of T-Mobile and Sprint.

 Early life and education

 A Massachusetts native, Legere graduated from St. Bernard's Central Catholic School in Fitchburg, Massachusetts and aspired to be a gym teacher, before he figured out he wanted a more lucrative career and decided to study business instead.
-He received an Accounting BBA from the University of Massachusetts, an MS, as an Alfred P. Sloan fellow, at the MIT Sloan School of Management and an MBA from Fairleigh Dickinson University.
+He received an Accounting BBA from the Isenberg School of Management at the University of Massachusetts Amherst, an MS, as an Alfred P. Sloan fellow, at the MIT Sloan School of Management and an MBA from Fairleigh Dickinson University.
 He also completed Harvard Business School's Program for Management Development (PMD).